 Immerse yourself in Armenian heritage with a visit to Khor Virap and Noravank Monasteries.
 Experience breathtaking views of Mount Ararat and indulge in a wine tasting at Hin Areni wine factory.

-Khor Virap - Khor Virap is the most famous pilgrimage site in Armenia, as it is directly connected with the adoption of Christianity.
-As a state religion, Christianity in Armenia was adopted in 301 due to endeavors of Saint Gregory The Illuminator, who, before converting King Trdat The 3rd to Christianity, was imprisoned in the dungeon, over which a church of Khor Virap monastery was built in the 17th century.
-From the monastery one can admire the stunning view of the Biblical Mount Ararat.
+- Khor Virap - Khor Virap stands as Armenia’s most renowned pilgrimage destination, closely tied to the nation’s adoption of Christianity.
+Christianity became the state religion in Armenia in 301, thanks to the efforts of Saint Gregory The Illuminator.
+Before converting King Trdat III to Christianity, Saint Gregory was imprisoned in a dungeon, over which the Khor Virap monastery church was constructed in the 17th century.
+Visitors to the monastery can enjoy breathtaking views of the Biblical Mount Ararat.

-Noravank Monastery - Passing a narrow road, surrounded by rocks of hundred caves, one discovers a scene of harmony of architecture with nature.
-The monastery, enshrined with fine architectural solutions and luxurious embellishments, is one of the brightest examples of Armenian architecture of the 13th century.
-Noravank consists of St. Karapet, St. Gregory The Illuminator churches and St. Astvatsatsin (Holy Mother of God) two-storey church, which is notable for its ideal constructive and sculptural work.
+- Noravank Monastery - Navigating a narrow road flanked by rocky cliffs and numerous caves, one encounters a harmonious blend of architecture and nature.
+The monastery, adorned with exquisite architectural designs and lavish decorations, is a prime example of 13th-century Armenian architecture.
+Noravank comprises the churches of St. Karapet, St. Gregory The Illuminator, and the two-story St. Astvatsatsin (Holy Mother of God) church, renowned for its exceptional construction and sculptural artistry.

-Hin Areni Winery - Vayots Dzor and Areni village in particular has been the cradle of Armenian winemaking for millennia.
-“Hin Areni” wine factory opens up the doors of this region to the world to showcase the historic and indigenous Armenian grape varietals.
-At the winery the historic traditions of winemaking are well combined with state-of-the-art modern equipment.
-“Hin Areni” wine factory has the capacity to process over 250 tonnes of grapes.
+- Hin Areni Winery - The Vayots Dzor region, particularly the village of Areni, has been the heart of Armenian winemaking for thousands of years.
+The “Hin Areni” wine factory introduces the world to this region, highlighting the historic and native Armenian grape varieties.
+At the winery, traditional winemaking practices are seamlessly integrated with cutting-edge modern technology.
+The “Hin Areni” wine factory has the capacity to process over 250 tonnes of grapes.

 - Private transportation